chesswondo/ChessBot/README.md

 To use stockfish chess engine, download it from the [official website](https://stockfishchess.org/download/) according to your system and put an executable file in the assets/models/chess_engine/stockfish folder.

 ## Run
 To use the program, first navigate to project's directory.
-Than you can use the next script:
+Then you can use the next script:
 ```bash
 python ChessBot.py \
   <option> --monitor monitor_number